$150 per group (up to 25 students)

 Primary students explore the medieval world of parchment paper, coloured powders and gold leaf in this hands-on calligraphy experience.

-Students will also explore the history of medieval manuscripts while touring the Mirror of the world exhibition.
+Students will also explore the history of medieval manuscripts while touring the World of the book exhibition.

 - discover how illuminated manuscripts were produced in medieval times

 - create their own illuminated manuscript using calligraphy pens and uncial script

 - explore the Library's unique heritage spaces, including the iconic La Trobe Reading Room, on a guided tour